 Barth often contributed to The Lutheran Witness, among other publications.

 “Just as it is ‘by faith we understand that the worlds were framed by the Word of God’ (Heb.
 11:3), so it is by faith we accept the fact of our Lord’s victory over death, faith in that inspired Word which brings us to Him,” Barth wrote in the June 2009 issue of the Witness.

 Barth was born in Milwaukee Nov.
 7, 1924.
 He was married to Jean L. (nee Kelly) June 8, 1947.
 Jean preceded him in death June 8, 2015.
-The couple had five children: Linda, Karl, Laurel, Kurt and Lisa; and several grandchildren and great-grandchildren.
+The couple had five children: Linda, Karl, Laurel, Kurt and Lisa; and 12 grandchildren and 28 great-grandchildren.

 Memorial contributions may be made to the “G. Christian and Louis Barth Student Aid Memorial Fund” at Concordia Seminary, 801 Seminary Place, St. Louis, MO 63105 or online at csl.edu.

 Concordia Historical Institute assisted in providing research for this news release.